 The MT Software Suite is a set of software components that can be used to communicate with the MTi and to perform more high-level routines, such as logging, exporting, a magnetic field calibration and updating of the firmware.
-Depicted below is a flow chart based on the software platform and the preferred interface level.
+Depicted in Figure 6 is a flow chart based on the software platform and the preferred interface level.